DETAILED ACTION

 wherein the relevance to the user is based on relevance to a group of users (e.g. Some of the points of interest may be associated with expressions of interest by members of the social networking service, some of whom may be in one or more social network groups of the end-user.
 Expressions of interest may include: indications of preference, indications of presence or reviews.
 The server machine would rank the POIs within the set of POIs.
 A highest rank may be assigned to a subset of POIs that include expressions of interest by members of one or more social network groups of the end-user ("social network group members").
 A next highest rank may be assigned to a subset of POIs that include expressions of interest by other members of the social networking service who are not members of one or more social network groups of the end-user ("social network group nonmembers").
 A lowest rank may be assigned to a subset of POIs that do not include any expressions of interest by members of the social networking service) (Column 2, Ln 55 – Column 3, Ln 30).

-It would have been obvious to one of ordinary skill in the art as of the effective filing date of the claimed invention to modify the location based search results of Peng to consider other user interest for relevance, as taught by Acharya, in order to achieve the predictable result of providing convenience to the user by returning results that the user has a better chance of being interested in based on shared group interest or popularity.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the location based search results of Peng to consider other user interest for relevance, as taught by Acharya, in order to achieve the predictable result of providing convenience to the user by returning results that the user has a better chance of being interested in based on shared group interest or popularity.

 Claims 15, 16, and 19 are rejected under 35 U.S.C.
 103 as being unpatentable over Peng, as applied to claim 4 above, in further view of US 9471925 B2 (“Ramer”).